jorpppp/jorpppp.github.io/_research/2019-04-15-minimum-wages-formal-informal.md

 ---
-title: "Minimum Wages in Formal and Informal Sectors: Evidence from an Inflation Shock"
+title: "The Minimum Wage in Formal and Informal Sectors: Evidence from an Inflation Shock"
 collection: research
 type: working_paper
 permalink: /research/2019-04-15-minimum-wages-formal-informal